Ilha de Vera Cruz: History

 When the Portuguese fleet, under Pedro Álvares Cabral, first officially touched land in South America on 22 April 1500, they thought they had found an island, as reflected in the chosen name.
 They took possession for the Kingdom of Portugal of what was believed to be an island of strategic importance on a western connection between Portugal and the Moluccas and other islands of the East Indies.
-This discovery marked the beginning of Portuguese colonization in South America.
-The name was changed to Terra de Santa Cruz when it was realized that it was not an island, but in fact part of a continent.